victorakaps/Amazon-Flipkart-Price-Drop-Alert/README.md

 #### Contributing

 Pull requests are welcome.
-For major changes, please open an issue first or Ping me anytime on dicord or telegram @victorakaps for any query or assitance.
+For major changes, please open an issue first or Ping me anytime on dicord or telegram @victorakaps if you have any query or need assitance.

 ## License